svjack/ComfyUI-LatentSyncWrapper/README.md

 - Currently does not support anime/cartoon faces
 - Video should be at 25 FPS (will be automatically converted)
 - Face should be visible throughout the video

+### NEW - Video Length Adjuster Node
+A complementary node that helps manage video length and synchronization with audio.

+#### Features:
+- Displays video and audio duration information
+- Three modes of operation:
+  - `normal`: Passes through video frames with added padding to prevent frame loss
+  - `pingpong`: Creates a forward-backward loop of the video sequence
+  - `loop_to_audio`: Extends video by repeating frames to match audio duration

+#### Usage:
+1. Place the Video Length Adjuster between your video input and the LatentSync node
+2. Connect audio to both the Video Length Adjuster and Video Combine nodes
+3. Select desired mode based on your needs:
+   - Use `normal` for standard lip-sync
+   - Use `pingpong` for back-and-forth animation
+   - Use `loop_to_audio` to match longer audio durations

+#### Example Workflow:
+1. Load Video (Upload) → Video frames output
+2. Load Audio → Audio output
+3. Connect both to Video Length Adjuster
+4. Video Length Adjuster → LatentSync Node
+5. LatentSync Node + Original Audio → Video Combine

 ## Credits